Create a Commit Action

 - Click the ‘Publish’ button;

-You created an Action and published the Stack in the First Steps: Creator section.
+You created an Action and published the Stack described in the First Steps: Creator section.

-Your content is available for use by you or someone else.
+Your content is available for you or someone else to use.